BoubacarDiene/glimagesink_under_qml/README.md

-# Graphics compositing: glimagesink under Qml
+# Graphics compositing with wayland - glimagesink under Qml

 ## What?